apache/nuttx/README.txt

       tools\configure.bat <board-name>\<config-dir>

-    And, to make sure that other platform is supported, there is also a C program at tools/configure.c that can be compiled to establish the board configuration.
+    And, to make sure that other platforms are supported, there is also a C program at tools/configure.c that can be compiled to establish the board configuration.